 Maui is blessed with the best beaches in the world.
 A unique thing about our beaches is the variety of sands you can discover.
 Here's a quick primer on three different types of sands and where you can find them on Maui.
 Plus, we'll point you to… Continue Reading

-In celebration of Book Lover's Day, we've put together a list of our favorite books about Hawai'i and its people.
-Until we finished writing it, we didn't realize the common theme with all of them (minus the guidebook) is the resiliency of the human spirit.
-These stories… Continue Reading
+Because you need a good book to read at the beach, we’ve put together a list of our favorite books about Hawai'i and its people.
+Until we finished writing it, we didn't realize the common theme with all of them (minus the guidebook) is the resiliency of… Continue Reading

 The #luckywelivehawaii hashtag exists for a reason.
 Whether you live in Hawai'i or are just visiting, here are 10 reasons happiness happens in Hawaii.The weather-- It never really gets too hot or too cold.
 When it does get too hot, the trade winds come in to save… Continue Reading

 On Maui, we're blessed with beaches for all occasions.
 Whether you like to body surf, build sand castles or play with your keiki in shallow surf, Maui has you covered.
-In celebration of Beach Party Day, here is a rundown of the best beaches for every type… Continue Reading
+Here is a rundown of the best beaches for every type of beachgoer.

 New Glowing Shark Species Discovered in Hawaii